esovetkin/jbs/docs/language.md

 - `with cases[x, y]`
 - `with cases[x, y], env[host]`

+XXX explain taking slices from the table cases[x,y]

 Rules for `do` and `submit`:

 - variables are visible only through explicit `with` imports or inherited `after` dependencies